wzhshi/TIP-CSNet/README.md

 The training codes, the training data, and some pre-trained models are given.
 Please feel free to contact me if you have any questions.
 My email is wzhshi@hit.edu.cn

+To run the code, you should copy the file "bcs_init_rec_dag.m" in the folder "myLayers" into the folder "+dagnn" of your Matconvnet.

 If the code is useful to you, please cite our papers:

 @Article{shi2019image,